Site Director Message

 Resident Life at Coastal

 Many of our residents also have families, and the North Shore is a great place to enjoy family life and/or to raise children.
-Finally, the rural placements in second year range from Squamish to Bella Coola, providing people with whatever type of rural adventure they’re looking for.
-In summary, Coastal offers the best of all worlds with urban and active outdoors living both at the edge of your doorstep, and the capacity to make you feel welcome and at home whether you’re young and single, or married with children.
+Our rural placements in second year range from Squamish to Bella Coola, providing people with whatever type of rural adventure they’re looking for.
+Coastal offers the best of all worlds with urban and active outdoors living both at the edge of your doorstep, and the capacity to make you feel welcome and at home whether you’re young and single, or married with children.
 Combine that with an amazing Urban/Rurally strong Family Medicine Training Program and you get the perfect combination of everything.
-Come join us at Coastal and see what the beautiful North Shore has to offer!!!
+Come join us at Coastal and see what the beautiful North Shore has to offer!